How Is the Real Estate Market Right Now? (2023)

 1. Demand Is Still Strong

-For the past few years, the vast majority of real estate markets throughout the country saw a cooling-off period for sellers.
-Prior to that, aggressive bidding wars and climbing prices had become the norm, the last two or three saw buyers enjoy the advantage.
+For the past few months, the vast majority of real estate markets throughout the country saw a cooling-off period for sellers.
+Prior to that, aggressive bidding wars and climbing prices had become the norm.

-Millennials will soon represent the largest demographic of homebuyers, making up 45% of all mortgages.
+Millennials now represent the largest demographic of homebuyers, making up 51% of all mortgages.
 That is a massive amount of homebuyers who will continue fueling the market for years and years to come.

 2. Days on Market (DOM) Is a More Important Metric Than Ever Before